nasa/mmt/CONTRIBUTING.md

 # License #

-Earthdata Search is licensed under an Apache 2.0 license as described in the LICENSE file at the root of the project:
+Metadata Management Tool is licensed under an Apache 2.0 license as described in the LICENSE file at the root of the project:

 > Copyright © 2007-2014 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved.